m3sahlaan/Education-Management-System/README.md

 Version Control: GitHub 🐙
 AI: Google AI Studio 🤖

-📂 Project Structure

-Introduction: Background, motivations, and objectives of EduConnect.
-Requirements: Detailed stakeholder and functional/non-functional requirements.
-Design & Development: MVC architecture, ER diagrams, and process flows.
-Testing: Comprehensive test cases for payments, subscriptions, and more.
-Evaluation & Conclusion: Insights into EduConnect’s impact and future potential.

 🙌 Meet the Team
 Our dedicated team from SLIIT brought EduConnect to life: